 - What are the real-field challenges of Machine Learning implementation?

 The goal of this work is to provide you with an answer to each of the questions mentioned above.

 Machine learning is learning from data in an automated fashion (ideally without human effort) to build a model that can identify patterns and make accurate judgments.
-In other words, Machine Learning is the branch of computer science that aims to the development of effective computer programs that are solely operates based on the information extracted from the data.
+In other words, Machine Learning is the branch of computer science that aims to the development of effective computer programs that are solely operate based on the information extracted from the data.

 Machine Learning Evolution

-Possibly one of the very first working example of an intelligent system developed by Alan Turing who proposed a ‘learning machine’ that showed the ability to be learned (1950).
+Possibly one of the very first working examples of an intelligent system developed by Alan Turing who proposed a ‘learning machine’ that showed the ability to be learned (1950).
 After that, Marvin Minsky and Dean Edmonds (one of Minsky’s graduate students at Princeton) designed and built the first neural network machine.
 In the 1990s, the machine learning paradigm turned completely into data-driven approaches and from 2006 deep neural networks became the trending machine learning models with the advent of the massive amount of data and impressive computational power empowered by GPUs.

 In practice, machine learning is usually employed as the method of preparing a computer to make reliable predictions based on data.
 However, its application is not only limited to predictive analysis.
 Machine Learning aims to make sense of the data and utilize its gained knowledge.
 The power of machine learning can be summarized in a sentence: accurate automation of complicated tasks whether about learning from the data or performing a task.
 After this definition, it is crucial to dig into more details.
 Next, we will describe the different categories of Machine Learning.